popsim-consortium/analysis2/README.md

 configfile: "workflows/config/snakemake/tiny_config.yaml"
 ```

+The file can also be overridden by passing a different
+yaml file via snakemake's `--configfile` flag.

 Having set the config file, and perhaps edited to your wishes,
 you are now ready to try a dry run.